-Clause 55.06-1 Clause 55.06-1 Design detail objective Standard B31 The design of buildings, including: ✓ Standard met Façade articulation and detailing, Window and door proportions, Roof form, and Verandahs, eaves and parapets, should respect the existing or preferred neighbourhood character.
+Clause 55.06-1 Clause 55.06-1 Design detail objective Standard B31 The design of buildings, including: ✓ Standard met Façade articulation and detailing.
+Window and door proportions, Roof form, and Verandahs, eaves and parapets, should respect the existing or preferred neighbourhood character.
 The design of the building is respectful of the preferred neighbourhood character as it is a modern design with articulated building elevations.
-The mixture of materials used in the designs are light and interesting to the eye such as the use of the proposed utilises sloped walls and roofs form, to fit in with the existing character that has many dwellings with hipped roofs.
+The mixture of materials used in the designs are light and interesting to the eye such as the use of the powdercoated metal vertical battens on the façade.
+The proposal utilises sloped walls and roofs form, to fit in with the existing character that has many dwellings with hipped roofs.
 All window and door proportions are considered to be appropriate and are in line with the predominant character of the area which are standard residential windows and doors.
 The proposal would use different external building materials such as ash brick, white render, white colorbond, gold powdercoated aluminium battens and spotted gum timber cladding.
-Which respects the preferred neighbourhood character as per Clause 22.09.
-Residential development should be well articulated through the use of contrast, texture, variation in forms, materials, and colours.
-Garages and carports should be visually compatible with the development and the existing or preferred neighbourhood character.
-Standard met The garages do not dominate the streetscape as they are located within the site and are not visible from the street.
+Which respects the preferred neighbourhood character as per Clause respects the preferred neighbourhood character as per Clause respects the preferred neighbourhood character as per Clause 22.09: Residential development should be well articulated through the use of contrast, texture, variation in forms, materials, and Garages and carports should be visually compatible with the ✓ Standard met development and the existing or preferred neighbourhood character.
+The garages do not dominate the streetscape as they are located within the site and are not visible from the street.
 They are visually compatible with the development and existing neighbourhood character.
 Decision Guidelines Any relevant neighbourhood character objective, policy or statement set out in this scheme.
 The design response.
 The effect on the visual bulk of the building and whether this is acceptable in the neighbourhood setting.
 Whether the design is innovative and of a high architectural standard.
 Objective To encourage design detail that respects the existing or preferred neighbourhood character.